GTM Strategy for Startups: From First Customers to Scale

 The components of a repeatable process

 Prospecting playbook.
-How you identify, research, and contact target accounts.
-Which channels you use (email, phone, LinkedIn, events).
-What sequences you run.
-What personalisation looks like.
-How many touches before disqualification.
-This should be documented enough that a new SDR can start executing in their first week.
+How you identify, research, and contact target accounts — channels, sequences, personalisation, disqualification triggers.
+Documented enough that a new SDR can execute in their first week.

 Qualification framework.
-How you determine whether a prospect is a genuine opportunity.
-BANT, MEDDIC, or a custom framework that fits your specific selling environment.
-The framework should include clear criteria for advancement and clear criteria for disqualification.
-The most important word in sales is "no" — and a good qualification framework helps reps say it early, before wasting weeks on a deal that was never going to close.
+BANT, MEDDIC, or a custom framework with clear advancement and disqualification criteria.
+The most important word in sales is "no" — a good framework helps reps say it early.

 Proposal and negotiation process.
 Templates, pricing guidelines, approval workflows, and negotiation boundaries.
-What can a rep offer without management approval?
-What requires sign-off?
-How do you handle discount requests?
-Having clear guardrails prevents inconsistent pricing and protects your margins.
+Clear guardrails prevent inconsistent pricing and protect margins.

 Post-sale handoff.
-How a new customer transitions from sales to onboarding and customer success.
-A smooth handoff prevents the buyer's remorse that often occurs when a customer goes from being courted by an attentive salesperson to being ignored by an overwhelmed CS team.
+How a new customer transitions to onboarding and CS.
+A smooth handoff prevents buyer's remorse when an attentive salesperson hands off to an overwhelmed CS team.

 CRM hygiene and reporting.
-What data is captured at each stage, how pipeline reviews are conducted, and what metrics are tracked.
-If your CRM is a mess, you can't measure repeatability — and if you can't measure it, you can't improve it.
+What data is captured at each stage and what metrics are tracked.
+If your CRM is a mess, you can't measure repeatability.

 The iterative refinement loop

-Repeatability isn't built once.
-It's refined continuously.
-Run a monthly "process review" where you:
+Repeatability is refined continuously.
+Run a monthly process review:

-- Analyse your pipeline data — conversion rates between stages, average deal size, sales cycle length, win/loss reasons.
+- Analyse pipeline data — stage-to-stage conversion, deal size, cycle length, win/loss reasons.

-- Develop a hypothesis about why that stage is underperforming.
+- Develop a hypothesis about why it underperforms.

-- Make a specific change to the process, messaging, or qualification criteria.
+- Make a specific change to process, messaging, or qualification.

-- Measure the impact over the next 30 days.
+- Measure impact over the next 30 days.

-This cycle of measure, diagnose, adjust, measure is how you turn a good-enough process into a high-performing one.
-It's also how you prevent process decay — the slow degradation that happens when no one is actively maintaining and improving the system.
+This cycle is how you turn a good-enough process into a high-performing one, and how you prevent the slow process decay that happens when no one is actively maintaining the system.

 When to Scale (and When Not To)